 Best Self-Rising: White Lily Unbleached Self-Rising Flour

 Typically a blend of hard and soft wheats, baking powder, and salt, self-rising flour proportions vary from brand to brand.
-But if you want height and want it light, this lower-protein, lower-gluten, 100 percent soft winter white blend is the way to go, especially since it’s now available in unbleached form.
+But if you want height and want it light 100 percent soft winter white blend is the way to go, especially since it’s now available in unbleached form.
 You’ll need 2 tablespoons extra of this flour per cup to make up for its all-soft composition, but that additional calculation is worth the result—taste tests have concluded that it enhances butter and salt flavors in baked goods noticeably, making it the number one choice of Southern bakers for biscuits for generations.

 While we don’t recommend using this for bread, it will gift your non-yeasted baked goods with airy oomph and anything you should make with it a soft, smooth texture.
-However, you use it, do it within six months to get the most out of the baking powder in it.
+However, if you use it, do it within six months to get the most out of the baking powder in it.

 Best for Bread: Bob’s Red Mill Artisan Bread Flour